flowdev/spaghetti-cutter/README.md

 back-end application for updating the catalogue.

 ### Command line options
-Generally it is possible to override any configuration key with command line options.

-It is most useful to use these options on the command line:
-- `--ignore-vendor`: ignore vendor directories when searching for the project root.
-- `--root`: explicit project root.
-Should be given by the position of the config file instead.
-  So it only makes sense if you don't have got any configuration file at all or you have to override a misplaced `go.mod` file.

-Unfortunately it is currently impossible to use the `--root` option to find the correct configuration file because the config file is searched before command line options are read.
-Instead the directory tree is crawled upward starting at the current working directory in order to find the `.spaghetti-cutter.json` file.
-I would be willing to change this if there is demand for it.

-If no `--root` option or `root` config key is given the root directory is found by crawling up the directory tree starting at the current working directory.
-The first directory that contains
-- the configuration file `.spaghetti-cutter.json` or
-- the Go module file `go.mod` or
-- a vendor directory `vendor` (if not prevented by `--ignore-vendor`)

-will be taken as project root.

 The possible command line options are:
 ```
 Usage of spaghetti-cutter:
-  -allow value
-     allowed package dependency (e.g. 'pkg/a/uses pkg/x/util')
-  -db value
-     common domain/database package (can only depend on tools) (e.g. 'pkg/*/db'; '*' matches anything except for a '/')
-  -god value
-     god package that can see everything (default: 'main')
-  -ignore-vendor
+  -r string
-     ignore any 'vendor' directory when searching the project root
+        root directory of the project (shorthand) (default ".")
-  -no-god
-     override default: 'main' won't be implicit god package
   -root string
-     project root directory
+        root directory of the project (default ".")
-  -size uint
-     maximum size of a package in "lines" (default 2048)
-  -tool value
-     tool package (leave package) (e.g. 'pkg/x/**'; '**' matches anything including a '/')
 ```

-They work exactly like the similar configuration keys and overwrite them.
+If no `--root` option is given the root directory is found by crawling up the directory tree starting at the current working directory.
+The first directory that contains the configuration file `.spaghetti-cutter.json` will be taken as project root.

 ## Best Practices